daniells/ocena/README.md

 About
 -----
-For Š. Š's thesis project
+For Dr Š.'s thesis project

 Setup
 -----

 1. make sure python2.7 is installed and runs from the command line
-2. cd into the directory where you saved it and type
+2. cd into the directory where you saved extract.py and type
-3. Preferably your data files are in th same directory
-4. python extractor.py help
+4. python extract.py help

 That should get you started.

+Preferably your data files are in the same directory, but it should work with full DOS paths.

 Issues
 ------